 - a.
-Target Population: LatinX population in Nevada County - i.
-SB 1004: Culturally competent and linguistically appropriate prevention and intervention - b.
+Target Population: LatinX population in Nevada County - SB 1004: Culturally competent and linguistically appropriate prevention and intervention - b.
 Program Description: Nevada County will serve the Latinx population by expanding existing "Promotoras" programs in the Truckee and Grass Valley areas.
 Traditionally, Promotoras are "community health workers" who usually share ethnicity, language, socioeconomic status, and/or life experiences with the community members they serve.
 Promotoras in Nevada County are Spanish-speaking bi-cultural and/or bilingual paraprofessionals who help LatinX families connect to resources in the community.
 Promotoras offer interpretation and translation services, provide culturally appropriate physical health education and information, assist people in receiving the care they need, give informal counseling and guidance on health behaviors, and advocate for individuals and community health needs.
 The BHD funds the Promotoras to expand the services they provide to include mental health education, support and advocacy.
 The Promotoras conduct outreach and conduct psycho-educational groups for LatinX families in Spanish about mental health care.
 Psycho-education groups will educate people about mental health issues to decrease stigma about reaching out for help for mental health issues.
 By decreasing stigma about mental health conditions the program will promote, maintain, and improve individual and community mental health.
 Childcare may be offered at mental health education classes.
 In the LatinX Outreach Project, the Promotoras link individuals and families that they serve to needed services in the community which includes mental health services and when necessary accompany individuals to their first appointment for a warm handoff to the mental health professional.
-In Eastern Nevada County, this program will also include the Family Support Advocate who will support LatinX adults receiving behavioral health services.

-In Eastern Nevada County, the LatinX Youth and Transitional Youth Leadership Development will recruit, train, and support youth to provide peer counseling, including certification in mindfulness-based substance abuse treatment.
+In Eastern Nevada County, the LatinX Youth and Transitional Youth Leadership Development will recruit, train, and support youth to provide peer counseling, including certification in - mindfulness-based substance abuse treatment. - c.

-- c.
 Estimate Number Served Per Year: 180 individuals - d.
-Estimated Cost per Person: \$801.24 (\$144,223/180 individuals) per program participant - e.
-Program Delivered By: In FY 21/22, program services are anticipated to be provided by Sierra Community House, Nevada County Superintendent of Schools (PARTNERS Family Resource Center), and Gateway Mountain Center.
+Estimated Cost per Person: \$570.84 (\$102,751/180 individuals) per program participant - e.
+Program Delivered By: In FY 20/21, program services are anticipated to be provided by Sierra Community House, Nevada County Superintendent of Schools (PARTNERS Family Resource Center), and Gateway Mountain Center.